 Evidence shows that aberrant methylation happens through cancer progression in two ways; global hypomethylation and regional hypermethylation.
-DNA hypermethylation especially occurs in CpG islands within the promoter region of tumor suppressor genes in malignant cells, 5 leading to posttranscriptional silencing of associated genes and subsequent tumor progression.6 Many studies have shown that DNA methylation abnormalities are also associated with the incidence and development of lung cancer.7

-The aberrant methylation of certain genes in tumor tissues compared with normal ones suggests that dysregulation of these genes may be involved in tumor progression, invasion, and metastasis by modulating various mechanisms.8 Evidence illustrated that hypermethylation within the promoter region of SHOX2 (the short stature homeobox gene 2) is involved in its regulation and could serve as a potential diagnostic biomarker for lung cancer screening at early or advanced stages.^{9,10} Subsequently, SHOX2 methylation has been under consideration in an increasing number of studies investigating its diagnostic value in lung cancer.11
+DNA hypermethylation especially occurs in CpG islands within the promoter region of tumor suppressor genes in malignant cells, 5 leading to transcriptional silencing of associated genes and subsequent tumor progression.6 Many studies have shown that DNA methylation abnormalities are also associated with the incidence and development of lung cancer.7 The aberrant methylation of certain genes in tumor tissues compared with normal ones suggests that dysregulation of these genes may be involved in tumor progression, invasion, and metastasis by modulating various mechanisms.8 Evidence illustrated that hypermethylation within the promoter region of SHOX2 (the short stature homeobox gene 2) is involved in its regulation and could serve as a potential diagnostic biomarker for lung cancer screening at early or advanced stages.^{9,10} Subsequently, SHOX2 methylation has been under consideration in an increasing number of studies investigating its diagnostic value in lung cancer.
+11

 Another gene that has been introduced as a novel biomarker for lung cancer is the FTH1 gene.
-It was shown that Ferritin-heavy polypeptide 1 is involved in various cellular processes, including cytokine signaling, adaptive immune system regulation, and cell death.12 Besides, FTH1 has been illustrated to bind high molecular weight kininogen (HKa) and repress its anti-angiogenic activity on epithelial cells during inflammation and tumor progression in vivo and in vitro.13 It was shown that FTH1 is downregulated through tumorigenesis, and functions as a tumor suppressor in non-small cell lung cancer (NSCLC),14 breast cancer,15 and ovarian cancer.16 However, FTH1 also shows oncogenic properties in metastatic melanoma cells.17
+It was shown that Ferritin-heavy polypeptide 1 is involved in various cellular processes, including cytokine signaling, adaptive immune system regulation, and cell death.
+Besides, FTH1 has been illustrated to bind high molecular weight kininogen (HKa) and repress its anti-angiogenic activity on epithelial cells during inflammation and tumor progression in vivo and in vitro.
+It was shown that FTH1 is downregulated through tumorigenesis, and functions as a tumor suppressor in non-small cell lung cancer (NSCLC), Persent Control of the properties in metastatic melanoma cells.
+To